Published on Feb. 9, 2021

 - An appropriate terminal hygiene program must be implemented to avoid disease transmission.

-- Maintenance and repairs must be completed before arrival of stock.
+- Maintenance and repairs must be completed in the hen laying house before the arrival of the new flock of laying hens.

-- Flush the water system and provide fresh water the day before arrival of new stock.
-This is critical, as the key to the successful start of the incoming flock is provision of water.
+- Flush the water system and provide fresh water the day before arrival of the new flock of laying hens.
+This is critical, as the key to the successful start of the incoming flock of laying hens to the hen laying house is provision of water.
 The better the water quality, the less the depression in feed intake following transfer.

-- The house should be preheated in cold season.
+- The hen laying house should be preheated in the cold season.

 Transfer

-An ideal time for transfer is during the early morning.
-Disturbance to routines of drinking and eating is minimized if the birds are unloaded and housed by the time their day typically starts on the rearing farm.
+An ideal time for transfer of pullets from the pullet house to the hen laying house is during the early morning.
+Disturbance to routines of drinking and eating is minimized if the pullets are unloaded and housed by the time their day typically starts on the rearing farm.
 Transport vehicle and equipment must be clean and disinfected.
-The flock should be transferred within the same day as this causes less stress and avoids the issue of low temperatures in partially filled rearing and laying houses.
-Every effort should be made before and after transfer to maintain water and feed intake according to the normal routine of the stock.
+The laying hen flock should be transferred within the same day as this causes less stress and avoids the issue of low temperatures in partially filled pullet houses and hen laying houses.
+Every effort should be made before and after transfer to maintain water and feed intake according to the normal routine of the flock.
 Precautions should be taken to minimize undue exposure to wind and rain/sun during transfer procedure as these factors are very stressful.

-Transfer is accompanied by changes in environment, temperature, humidity, and equipment.
+Transfer from the pullet house to the hen laying house is accompanied by changes in environment, temperature, humidity, and equipment.
 It is therefore a major source of stress and it should be carried out as rapidly as possible.
 Because of the stress to which pullets are subjected during and immediately after transfer, it is extremely important that transfer is completed before the appearance of the first eggs.
-We recommend scheduling the transfer at 16 weeks of age and ensuring that all hens are housed in the production facilities by 119 days of age.
+We recommend scheduling the transfer at 16 weeks of age of pullets and ensuring that all hens are housed in the hen laying house by 119 days of age.